 Scale: -3 to +3 (Average score of the sub points is considered)

-NOTE The above mentioned metrics is the Intellectual property of Leadstart Publishing Pvt.
+NOTE: The above mentioned metrics is the Intellectual Property of Leadstart Pvt.
 Ltd. All copyrights for the same are reserved.
-Please note that evaluation of any manuscript by Leadstart Publishing will be final and no correspondence or discussion on the decision will be possible.
+Please note that evaluation of any manuscript by Leadstart will be final and no correspondence or discussion on the decision will be possible.

-Well the answer depends on what you wish to may out of your writing and your ambitions in the literary world.
-Broadly there are three kind of publishing arrangements and two kinds of PublishersTraditional publishers:
+Well, the answer depends on what you wish to map out of your writing and your ambitions in the literary world.
+Broadly there are three kinds of publishing options:

-Self-publishing is a new fad with authors.
-These publishers offer to publish everything that comes their way.
-The authors pay them and use their services for editing, cover designing and printing.
+Self publishing: Self-publishing is essentially a publishing service where the authors pay them and use their services for editing, cover designing and printing.
 Once the book is ready, it can be sold through book-selling websites.
 These services are also called Print-on-Demand services.

 Many self-publishers have argued against traditional publishing, creating an aura of negativity which in turn has benefitted their businesses.
-It is certainly an alluring shortcut for authors, who are save the time and effort of effort of pitching their manuscript to traditional book publishers.
+It is certainly an alluring shortcut for authors, who want to save the time and effort of pitching their manuscript to traditional book publishers.

-In the chart below are the differences you can expect to see and experience between traditional and self publishers.
+The below chart highlights the differences you can expect to see and experience between traditional and self publishers.
 This will help authors make well-informed decisions regarding the publisher they choose.

 |Ease of approach||Excellent||Rather rigid|